 Reeves County, TX - Oil & Gas Discussion archives

-Nobody like getting a Love Note from an Attorney…
+Nobody likes getting a Love Note from an Attorney…

 1 Like

-If a company owes you monies for Seismic testing on your land that you agreed to a small amount of money.
-Suppose to have paid owners in July, contacted them and they said Sept or Oct… called about 4 times and can not get them to even answer.
+If a company owes you monies for seismic testing on your land that you agreed to a small amount of money.
+Supposed to have paid owners in July, contacted them and they said Sept or Oct.
+Called about 4 times and cannot get them to even answer.
 Left messages but no return calls.
 How would a person go about getting the money they are owed?
 Any and all help is appreciated.
 Thanks in advance.

 Charles Emery Tooke III,